QubesOS/qubes-doc/installing/verifying-signatures.md

     =FiJ5
     -----END PGP SIGNATURE-----

 Four digests have been computed for this ISO.
 The hash functions used, in order from top to bottom, are MD5, SHA1, SHA256, and SHA512.
-One way to verify that the ISO you downloaded matches any of these is by using `openssl` from the command line:
+One way to verify that the ISO you downloaded matches any of these hash values is by using the respective `*sum` programs:

+    $ md5sum -c Qubes-R3.1-x86_64.iso.DIGESTS
+    Qubes-R3.1-x86_64.iso: OK
+    md5sum: WARNING: 23 lines are improperly formatted
+    $ sha1sum -c Qubes-R3.1-x86_64.iso.DIGESTS
+    Qubes-R3.1-x86_64.iso: OK
+    sha1sum: WARNING: 23 lines are improperly formatted
+    $ sha256sum -c Qubes-R3.1-x86_64.iso.DIGESTS
+    Qubes-R3.1-x86_64.iso: OK
+    sha256sum: WARNING: 23 lines are improperly formatted
+    $ sha512sum -c Qubes-R3.1-x86_64.iso.DIGESTS
+    Qubes-R3.1-x86_64.iso: OK
+    sha512sum: WARNING: 23 lines are improperly formatted

+The `OK` response tells us that the hash value for that particular hash function matches.
+The program also warns us that there are 23 improperly formatted lines, but this is to be expected.
+This is because each file contains lines for several different hash values (as mentioned above), but each `*sum` program verifies only the line for its own hash function.
+In addition, there are lines for the PGP signature which the `*sum` does not know how to read.

+Another way is to use `openssl` to compute each hash value, then compare them to the contents of the `.DIGESTS` file.:

     $ openssl dgst -md5 Qubes-R3.1-x86_64.iso
     MD5(Qubes-R3.1-x86_64.iso)= f99634b05d15f6bb2ac02ee03e4338a0